 To rule out any significant multi-collinearity in the regression model, we calculated for each predictor the Variance Inflation Factor (VIF).
-The VIF evaluates the correlations among all predictors which could impact the robustness of the regression
+The VIF evaluates the correlations among all predictors which could impact the robustness of the regression model (James et al., 2017).
+The closer the VIF is to 1, the more robust is the model.
+In our regression, VIF's of the runoff, drainage and temperature are respectively 1.13, 1.13 and 1.01, confirming that our prediction is robust and not biased by high multicollinearity.

-In Fig. 13 (c), the DOC leaching simulated by ORCHILEAK is compared with the one predicted by equation 13.
+In Fig. 12 (c), the DOC leaching simulated by ORCHILEAK is compared with the one predicted by equation 13.
 Our simple regression model is able to reproduce the simulations with a residual standard error of 0.68% and a R^2 of 0.45.
 The coefficients of our regression model reveal that spatio-temporal variability in DOC leaching is mainly driven by the surface runoff (K_R) and drainage (K_D).
 Air temperature as third control of DOC leaching is of subordinate importance as reflected by its low predictor's coefficient (K_T).

-Table 4 summarizes__for each climate zone in Europe, the DOC leaching fluxes (in total_numbersabsolute_value and normalized by the_NPP); as well as other important components of the terrestrial C budget.
-Since runoff and temperature were identified as the controlling factors of the DOC leaching flux, normalized DOC leaching fluxes are expected to be significantly different among climate zones. -Indeed, the fraction of NPP lost to the river network as DOC is the lowest in the semi-arid region (0.13%) where annual precipitation is low (total runoff around 92 mm per year) and temperatures are high.
+Table 4 summarizes for each climate zone in Europe the DOC leaching fluxes, in total numbers and normalized by NPP, as well as other important components of the terrestrial C budget.
+Since runoff and temperature were identified as the controlling factors of the DOC leaching flux, normalized DOC leaching fluxes are expected to be significantly different among climate zones.
+Indeed, the fraction of NPP lost to the river network as DOC is the lowest in the semi-arid region (0.13%) where annual precipitation is low (total runoff around 92 mm per year) and temperatures are high.